awillats/clinc/sketches_and_notation/planning_big_picture/technical_questions.md

 - look into **r^2 as f(w)** function of homogenous weight parameter
   - or w_shared and w_independent

+- does this generalize to circuits with negative weights?

+- how much does **time-varying stimulus** help?

+- does parameter heterogeneity matter?

 - do **self-connections** matter?
   - currently we're implicitly adding in self connections